toastedsalad/nvim/README.md

 F10 button doesn't work.
 Or it does something that is not F10.
 Feels like an escape char.
 What's the diff between /after and /lua directories.
-Somehow I can't do completion properly.
+Somehow I can't do completion properly. - Solved with some remaps.